 Partnership for Safety and Justice has been engaged in policy research and thought leadership from the beginning.
 Here are some of our most expansive publications.
-For additional materials on Justice Reinvestment in each of Oregon’s 36 counties, legislative one-pagers, or columns, email us at email@example.com or call (503) 335-8449.
+Our Justice Reinvestment page has more information about Justice Reinvestment in each of Oregon’s 36 counties.
+For legislative one-pagers or additional columns, email us at firstname.lastname@example.org or call (503) 335-8449.

 “All of us have a shared interest in transforming our justice system,” by Andy Ko, executive director (Oregonian, 2018)